top of page

 Course Features

-• In-Depth, Evidence-Based Knowledge: Develop a comprehensive understanding of neurodivergence and its complexity, by learning the latest scientific insights, based on Dr Kana’s extensive review of over 1,000 academic papers.
+• In-Depth, Evidence-Based Knowledge: Develop a comprehensive understanding of neurodivergence through the latest scientific insights.
+This course is grounded in Dr Kana’s extensive review of over 1,000 academic papers, carefully curated for your learning.

-• Exploring the Complexity of Neurodivergence: Delve into the interconnected aspects of cognitive, social, mental, emotional, and physical health in neurodivergence.
-Explore the unique complexities of overlapping neurodivergences and co-occurring mental and physical health conditions.
+• Exploring the Complexity of Neurodivergence: Delve into the interconnected nature of cognitive, emotional, social, mental, and physical health.
+Learn about overlapping neurodivergences and co-occurring mental and physical health challenges - through both evidence and real-world experience.

 Course Details